 What was the collaborative working on when you first joined?

-When I first joined the committee, transportation was the major focus.
+When I first joined the collaborative, transportation was the major focus.
 We spent about a year working on transportation issues, during which we brought in an outside consultant to conduct qualitative research, examine funding streams, and identify gaps in existing services.
 One of the key findings was that while many agencies provided transportation services, they weren’t always able to connect seniors with alternative options if they couldn’t provide a ride themselves.
 This was a significant gap that we wanted to address, as transportation is crucial for seniors to access services, maintain their independence, and stay connected to their communities.

 The work on transportation was very comprehensive, and it involved collaboration with various stakeholders, including transportation providers, county officials, and other agencies.
 We also looked into innovative solutions, such as door-through-door transportation, which is more time-intensive and costly but meets the needs of seniors who require additional assistance.